Why Working at a Special Needs Summer Camp Changed My Life

 I did all sort of jobs at camp.
 Basically, as a counselor you are looking after the kids, taking them to different activities, helping them at meal times.

 As an assistant director, I was in charge of the programming for the summer, I worked closely with program leaders establishing a very high level of programs.
-I also had to organise 3 trips a day throughout our adult sessions.
+I also had to organize 3 trips a day throughout our adult sessions.

 What did a day look like?
 Can you talk us through a timetable?